 A natural question is the following: Which are the circulant graphs of diameter two?
-The obvious answer is that they are those such that any number from 1 to $n$ can be represented as the sum of two jumps, so we suppose that the question is rather when that can be done.
+The obvious answer is that they are those such that any number from 1 to $n$ can be represented as the sum of two `jumps', so we suppose that the question is rather when that can be done.

-Graphs for which $deg(u)+deg(v)\geq n-1$ for every two nonadjacent vertices $u,v$ have diameter at least 2, thus circulant graphs which are $r$-regular of order $n$ with $r\geq (n-1)/2$ have harmonious number $n$.
-We give a construction of circulant graphs with harmonious number $n$, such that each vertex has degree $\theta(\sqrt{n})$.
+Graphs of order $n$ for which $\deg(u)+\deg(v)\geq n-1$ for every two nonadjacent vertices $u,v$ have diameter at most 2, thus circulant graphs which are $r$-regular of order $n$ with $r\geq (n-1)/2$ have harmonious number $n$.
+We give a construction of circulant graphs with harmonious number $n$, such that each vertex has degree $\Theta(\sqrt{n})$.